lawrennd/snippets/_information-game/includes/jaynes-world-uncertainty-principle.md

 \notes{The quantum-classical transition can be quantified using the moment generating function $M_Z(t)$.
 In quantum-like regimes, the MGF exhibits oscillatory behavior with complex analytic structure, whereas in classical regimes, it grows monotonically with simple analytic structure.
 The transition between these behaviors identifies variables moving between quantum-like and classical information processing modes.}

 \notes{This perspective suggests that what we recognize as "quantum" versus "classical" behavior may fundamentally reflect different regimes of information processing - one optimized for coherent information storage (quantum-like) and the other for flexible information manipulation (classical-like).
 The emergence of both regimes from our entropy-maximizing model indicates that nature may exploit this computational architecture to optimize information processing across multiple scales.}

+\notes{This formulation of the uncertainty principle in terms of information capacity and parameter precision follows the tradition established by @Shannon-info48 and expanded upon by @Hirschman-entropy57 and others who connected information entropy uncertainty to Heisenberg's uncertainty.}

 \endif